Rates and Regulations

 • all mattresses must be washed with soapy water (ATCP 78.21 (6)).

-• The paved emergency service road to cabin hill may only be used by groups for moving in or out of cabins and by people with special needs.
-Visitors must use the lighted steps to cabin hill in all other instances.
+• The paved emergency service road to Cabin Hill may only be used as a footpath by groups for moving in or out of cabins and by individuals with an accommodation.
+Visitors must use the lighted steps to Cabin Hill in all other instances.

 Onsite Accommodations for Staff and Other Program Facilitators

-As it is required for programmatic purposes, Upham Woods management reserves the right to provide on-site accommodations for staff or other program facilitators.
-Accommodations can include but are not limited to cabins, dorm, and staff duplex.
-Approval and length of stay are based on availability of accommodations and impact to programming on site.
+As it is required for programmatic purposes, Upham Woods’ Administration reserves the right to provide on-site accommodations for staff or other program facilitators.
+Approval and length of stay are based on the availability of accommodations and the impact on programming onsite.

 Programming Regulations

-• Prior to the beginning of any programming, all group members are required to attend an Upham Woods orientation to familiarize the group with Center policies and emergency procedures.
+• Before any programming, all group members are required to attend the Upham Woods Orientation to familiarize the group with Upham Woods policies and emergency procedures.

 • Group size dictates how many teaching staff are available for your group: